-- Handle the remote control carefully. - If the remote control gets wet, wipe it dry immediately. - Avoid excessive heat and humidity. - If you will not be using the remote control for a long time, remove the batteries. - Do not place the batteries upside down. - Do not use new and old batteries together, or use different types of batteries together. - Dispose of used batteries according to your local regulations.
+- Handle the remote control carefully. - If the remote control gets wet, wipe it dry immediately. - · Avoid excessive heat and humidity. - If you will not be using the remote control for a long time, remove the batteries. - · Do not place the batteries upside down. - Do not use new and old batteries together, or use different types of batteries together.